AtlasOfLivingAustralia/corella/README.md

 One of the most important aspects of Darwin Core standard is using standard column names (Darwin Core *terms*).
-We can update column names in our data to match Darwin Core terms with `use_` functions.
+We can update column names in our data to match Darwin Core terms with `set_` functions.

-Each `use_` function name corresponds to the type of data, and argument names correspond to the available Darwin Core terms to use as column names. `use_` functions support data wrangling operations & `dplyr::mutate()` functionality, meaning columns can be changed or fixed in your pipe. `use_` functions will indicate if anything needs fixing because they also automatically run checks on each column data to make sure each column is in the correct format.
+Each `set_` function name corresponds to the type of data, and argument names correspond to the available Darwin Core terms to use as column names. `set_` functions support data wrangling operations & `dplyr::mutate()` functionality, meaning columns can be changed or fixed in your pipe. `set_` functions will indicate if anything needs fixing because they also automatically run checks on each column data to make sure each column is in the correct format.